It seems you are offline. Please check your connection and try again.

 2

-Apps recognise VoIP ranges and many flat-out refuse them, so the OTP often never lands on that kind of line.
+Apps recognise VoIP ranges and many flat-out refuse them, so the OTP often never lands on that kind of number.

 3